Profile Design

 observations:

-- "Monitor internally statistical assumption validation"
+- "Monitor internally statistical jargon when inappropriate"

-- "Monitor internally visualization clarity requirements"
+- "Monitor internally visualization over-complexity"

 expertise: